-- Facebook advertising is one of the best ways to get to your target audience, convince them and convert them.
+- Facebook advertising is one of the best ways to reach your target audience, convince them and convert them.

 - But those ads will be effective only if it is customised and tailored to the interests, needs, keywords that are specific for your target niche.